0x90nz/microboot/README.md

-To use μboot, you'll at the very minimum need some Linux (or possibly Unix if you can find the tools) environment, which has the tools `qemu`, `gcc`, `nasm`, `losetup`, ext2 tools and `dd` available.
-Once all the tools are installed, you can run `make` to build or `make run` to both build and launch qemu.
+To use μboot, you'll at the very minimum need some Linux (or possibly Unix if you can find the tools) environment, which has the tools `qemu`, `gcc`, `nasm`, ext2 tools and `dd` available (some of these are very likely installed on some systems already).
+Note that on some distributions you might have to install a package like `gcc-multilib` to get support for compiling in 32-bit mode with x86_64 `gcc`.Once all the tools are installed, you can run `make` to build or `make run` to both build and launch qemu.

 By default a hard disk image is created, 32MiB large (see `mkimg.sh` for more details).
 The bootloader's core image is stored within the space between the MBR and the first partition.